Yamini2001/HackerRank-Solutions/README.md

 81. [NoContainerSystem.java](NoContainerSystem.java) Solutions to calculate the design a number container system.
 82. [CountBadPairs.java](CountBadPairs.java) Solutions to calculate the count number of bad pairs.
 83. [ClearDigits.java](ClearDigits.java) Solutions to calculate the clear digits.
+84. [RemoveAllOccurence.java](RemoveAllOccurence.java) Solutions to calculate the removal of all occurrences of a string.